-CallExtend is available in a Basic Model, allowing up to 32 seconds of digital voice storage on each port, and a Deluxe Model, allowing up to 2 minutes of digital voice storage on each port.
-Different messages can be recorded for each port in both models, if desired.
+CallExtend is available in a Basic Model, allowing up to 32 seconds of digital voice storage on each port, an Intermediate Model, allowing up to 1 minute of digital voice storage on each port, and a Deluxe Model, allowing up to 2 minutes of digital voice storage on each port.
+Different main greetings can be recorded for each port in all models, if desired.
 All voice storage is for outgoing messages only and is not designed for voice mail.

-Both models of CallExtend allow you to record Four Types of Voice Messages to be heard by the calling party:
+All three models of CallExtend allow you to record Four Types of Voice Messages to be heard by the calling party: